raiguard/kak-one/README.md

     - Special `enum` and `parameter` faces are provided for semantic highlighting (requires configuration in `kak-lsp.toml`)
         - `enum` is cyan
         - `parameter` is italicized and uses the `variable` color
-    - Diagnostics are underlined, inlay diagnostics and diagnostic line flags are colored as thus:
+    - LSP diagnostics are colored as:
         - Error: red
         - Warning: yellow
         - Info: blue
         - Hint: bright white / dark black (in dark and light themes respectively)
-    - If `one-enable-fancy-underlines` are enabled, diagnostics are underlined in their respective colors using curly underlines
+    - Inline diagnostics are represented with colored curly underlines - this feature may not work on all terminal emulators
     - Other references to the current symbol are highlighted in a slightly lighter background color
 - [kak-rainbower](https://github.com/crizan/kak-rainbower)
     - Brackets are colored yellow, magenta, and blue